Doly02/ipk-proj-1/README.md

     7. Server in UDP variant sends error message instead of CONFIRM message
     8. Server in UDP variant sends error message instead of REPLY message

-#### Bilateral communication with personal local UDP server
+### Bilateral communication with personal local UDP server
 Testing of the UDP client was conducted on a local chat server to ensure the correct implementation of basic and more complex functionalities.
 The primary focus was on the clients' ability to handle various communication scenarios that are typical in client-server interactions.
+The tests were divided into two categories, the first one used file inputs and outputs (input and output files are available in the `/tests/com-tests` folder), the second one was a simulation of a wedge and predefined server responses, no deficiencies were shown when testing both variants.

+**Note:** Note that for the first part of the testing there is also an evaluation script that can be provided.

 #### Bilateral communication with reference server
 Due to the complexity of simulating situations on the reference server using test scripts (because of the interaction with other users contents), only the manual tests with scenarios were tested on the reference server.
 The test scenarios were described in chapter [Communication testing with fake server - NETCAT](#communication-testing-with-fake-server---netcat).
-The interaction in all scenarios went as expected i.e. as [specified](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/README.md)
+The interaction in all scenarios went as expected i.e. as [specified](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/README.md).
+Also was used program [Wireshark](https://www.wireshark.org) with [lua plugin](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/Project%201/resources) when client was communicate with server to proof right use of `IPK24 protocol`.

+#### Student tests
+Program was also tested on student tests created by [Tomáš Hobza](https://www.vut.cz/lide/tomas-hobza-250583), if you would like to test program on your own, you can do as well [link](https://git.fit.vutbr.cz/xhobza03/ipk-client-test-server).
+When application was tested by student developed tests, basic `TCP` and `UDP` communication was demonstrated, but coordination ability was also shown to be impaired in the `UDP` variant.

+**Note:** Note that these student tests are not official and do not prove the correctness of the application.

 ## Resources
-[RFC791]: Information Sciences Institute, University of Southern California.
+[1] [RFC791]: Information Sciences Institute, University of Southern California.
 "Internet Protocol" [online].
 September 1981. [cited 2024-03-26].
 DOI: 10.17487/RFC791.
 Available at [https://www.ietf.org/rfc/rfc793.txt](https://www.ietf.org/rfc/rfc793.txt).

-James F. Kurose, Keith W. Ross: *Computer Networking: A Top Down Approach* (Eighth Edition).
+[2] James F. Kurose, Keith W. Ross: *Computer Networking: A Top Down Approach* (Eighth Edition).
 Figure 2.28 [cited 2024-03-20].

+[3] poll(2) — Linux manual page.
+Linux Documentation [online].[cited 2024-03-29].
+Available at [https://man7.org/linux/man-pages/man2/poll.2.html](https://man7.org/linux/man-pages/man2/poll.2.html)

-"Difference Between TCP/IP and OSI Model" [online]. [cited 2024-03-29].
+[4] "Difference Between TCP/IP and OSI Model" [online]. [cited 2024-03-29].
 Available at [https://techdifferences.com/difference-between-tcp-ip-and-osi-model.html](https://techdifferences.com/difference-between-tcp-ip-and-osi-model.html).

-Natarajan Meghanathan: "A Tutorial on Network Security: Attacks and Controls" [online]. [cited 2024-03-29].
+[5] Natarajan Meghanathan: "A Tutorial on Network Security: Attacks and Controls" [online]. [cited 2024-03-29].
 Available at [https://arxiv.org/pdf/1412.6017v1.pdf](https://arxiv.org/pdf/1412.6017v1.pdf)

-Gorry Fairhurst: "The User Datagram Protocol (UDP)" [online].
+[6] Gorry Fairhurst: "The User Datagram Protocol (UDP)" [online].
 19.11.2008. [cited 2024-03-20].
 Available at [https://www.erg.abdn.ac.uk/users/gorry/course/inet-pages/udp.html](https://www.erg.abdn.ac.uk/users/gorry/course/inet-pages/udp.html).

-Marek Majkowski: "Everything you ever wanted to know about UDP sockets but were afraid to ask, part 1" [online].
+[7] Marek Majkowski: "Everything you ever wanted to know about UDP sockets but were afraid to ask, part 1" [online].
 25.11.2021. [cited 2024-03-26].
 Available at [https://blog.cloudflare.com/everything-you-ever-wanted-to-know-about-udp-sockets-but-were-afraid-to-ask-part-1](https://blog.cloudflare.com/everything-you-ever-wanted-to-know-about-udp-sockets-but-were-afraid-to-ask-part-1).

-Andrew T. Campbell: "Socket Programming" [online].
+[8] Andrew T. Campbell: "Socket Programming" [online].
 December 2023.
 Available at [https://www.cs.dartmouth.edu/~campbell/cs60/socketprogramming.html](https://www.cs.dartmouth.edu/~campbell/cs60/socketprogramming.html).